 Should I use the Madrid System?

-There are current signatories of the Madrid Protocol, include the European Union Intellectual Property Office (EUIPO) and African Intellectual Property Organization (OAPI), and more are very likely to enter the system in the short to mid-term.
+There are 103 current signatories of the Madrid Protocol, including the European Union Intellectual Property Office (EUIPO) and African Intellectual Property Organization (OAPI), and more are very likely to enter the system in the short to mid-term.
 The WIPO states that these jurisdictions cover more than 80% of the world trade.
 Nevertheless, it is worth mentioning that some important markets are not members of the system, among others Canada, Hong Kong and the majority of South America, including Brazil.

 Saving Time and Money